devksingh4/thinkpad-tools/README.md

 While most of these tools exist seperately, it would be nice to have a first-class linux tool that allows all of the above to be managed all in one place.
 This is why I started development on thinkpad-tools.

 ## Installing Utility
+### Debian/Ubuntu
+`.deb` files are available for Debian/Ubuntu on the releases page.
+### Fedora/CentOS
+A COPR repository has been created for Fedora/CentOS at `https://copr.fedorainfracloud.org/coprs/dsingh/thinkpad-tools/`.
+### Other distros
 Run `python3 setup.py install` after cloning the repository (`git clone https://github.com/devksingh4/thinkpad-tools`).